jt-moriarty/tech-ex-cloud-engineering-project/README.md

 displaying the results of those tests in the AWS console.
 The pipeline proceeds with the automated deployment of the CloudFormation stack if those security checks are passed.

-The buildspec.yaml file is used as the Buildspec of the AWS CodeBuild Build Project, and the demo.yaml file contains the CloudFormation stack that we wish to test and deploy.
+The buildspec.yaml file is used as the Buildspec of the AWS CodeBuild Build Project.
+The demo.yaml file contains the CloudFormation stack that we wish to test for security issues and deploy.
+The pipeline.json file is the JSON export of the AWS CodePipeline, retrieved with "aws codepipeline get-pipeline --name tech-ex-project-pipeline" using the Amazon CLI.

 Source URLs: